MaxCanntSwim/14-obsidian-git/ADS/DS/Position-based list.md

-this [[Data Structures]] is a sequence of positions, each with 1 element.
+This [[Data Structures]] is a sequence of positions, each with 1 element.
 Traversal in both directions.
 Elements accessed via positions, no direct access to nodes.
 Tags: #dataStructure #secondDegreeImplementation
 ___